 SN14 8RP This is a 2 mile walk around Ford starting at tiny village, taking field paths circling through Slaughterford.
 Click map to enlarge.
 Water is blue, wooded green, contour lines show slopes.
 Click here for arial view.
-Click here to download/print PDF
+Click here to download/print PDF.
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here on good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Routes to take from map points + metres to next point)